porres/pd-else/README.md

       include Makefile.pdlibbuilder

-For files in class.sources it is assumed that class basename == source file basename.
+For files in class.sources it is assumed that class name == source file basename.
 The default target builds all classes as individual executables with Pd's default extension for the platform.
 For anything more than the most basic usage, read the documentation sections in Makefile.pdlibbuilder.